robbalmbra/RomBuilder/docker/README.md

 * DATE_REVERT - Specifies the date that the repo will pull before the specified date; e.g `2020-03-01 00:00`
 * PRODUCE_DEVICE_TREES=1 - Apply modifications and only produce device trees.
 * ADDITIONAL_PROPS - Defines a list of props that will be appended to the build props of the build; e.g `ro.config.vc_call_steps=20;camera.eis.enable=1`.
 Note - Each prop is seperated by a semicolon.
+* USER_MODS - Defines location of custom modifications bash script to alter sources after being pulled
+* JUST_UPLOAD=1 - Causes build script to only upload any built files to mega and/or scp

+**OTA**
+* PROCESS_OTA=1 - Generate ota json and upload to sourceforge.
+Default is ignored.
+* JUST_PROCESS_OTA - Only run ota generation and upload script.

 **Extras**
 * MAGISK_IN_BUILD=0 - Specifies to not include magisk within the build.
 Default is enabled.